-Our IsoCode and CodePlex technology is very different from common spotted protein microarrays.
+Our IsoCode technology is very different from common spotted protein microarrays.
 During our chip manufacturing process, we are using precision microfluidics to flow defined amounts of capture antibodies in precise patterns onto our detection array yielding high-density antibody barcodes.

 A typical run yields data from roughly 1200-1500 single cells across a panel of 25-35 analytes, for a total of roughly 40,000 data points.

 The number of single cell data obtained for one of my chips is low.
 Can I still use the data?